evaleev/libint/INSTALL.md

 * Notes
   * Codes "G", "L", or "C" for each option indicate whether it is consumed by the _g_enerator, the _l_ibrary, the library _c_onsumer, or a combination.
     * If your final target is the export tarball, use options that include the letter "G".
-    * If you're building a library from an export tarball, use options that include the letter "L".
+    * If you're building a library from an export TARBALL, use options that include the letter "L".
     * For a continuous generator->export->library build, options supplied at the top level will be properly handed off to generator and library build.
   * See [Update Guide](gnu-autotools-update-guide) for new names for old options.